Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 <h2>Segregating interfaces better by using interfaces. </h2>

-As we said, instead of directly using three different *builder* classes, it’s better to use three interfaces, one each for each kind of *builder*.
+As we said, instead of directly using three different *builder* classes, it’s better to use three interfaces, one for each kind of *builder*.
 That would also comply with the [Interface Segregation Principle](https://wiki.c2.com/?InterfaceSegregationPrinciple), but, using the interfaces helps us avoid having duplicated code in the implementation of the *builders*, because we can write only one builder class, `Beverage Machine`, that implements the three interfaces.

 <script src="https://gist.github.com/trikitrok/668a601f7f092d93050ec3ec10d115ec.js"></script>

 Notice how, in the creation methods, we feed the base beverage into `BeverageMachine` through its constructor, and how each of those creation methods return the appropriate interface.
 Notice also that `BeverageMachine`’s public interface remains the same, so this refactor won’t change the tests at all.
+You can check the resulting builder interfaces in Gist: [TeaBuilder](https://gist.github.com/trikitrok/9420325932714352a09c685786e18f1c), [HotChocolateBuilder](https://gist.github.com/trikitrok/0c4af1a07ad0fa3b65fddf4b1d71b1be) and [CoffeeBuilder](https://gist.github.com/trikitrok/222265947f93435c7fef4ea07075e185).

 <h2>Conclusions. </h2>
 In this last post of the series dedicated to the [Beverages Prices Refactoring kata]((/2019/04/beverages_prices_kata)), we’ve explored different ways to avoid *creation sprawl*, reduce coupling with client code and reduce implicit creational domain knowledge in client code.
 In doing so, we have learned about and applied several creational patterns (*factory pattern*, and *builder design pattern*), and some related refactorings.
 We have also used some design principles (such as *coupling*, *open-closed principle* or *interface segregation principle*), and code smells (such as *combinatorial explosion* or *creation sprawl*) to judge different solutions and guide our refactorings.

 <h2>Aknowledgements.</h2>

 I’d like to thank the WTM study group, and especially [Inma Navas](https://twitter.com/InmaCNavas) for solving this kata with me.

-Thanks to my Codesai colleagues and [Inma Navas](https://twitter.com/InmaCNavas) for reading the initial drafts and giving me feedback and to [Chrisy Totty](https://www.pexels.com/@tottster) for the lovely cat picture.
+Thanks also to my Codesai colleagues and to [Inma Navas](https://twitter.com/InmaCNavas) for reading the initial drafts and giving me feedback and to [Amelia Hallsworth](https://www.pexels.com/@amelia-hallsworth) for the picture.

 <h2>Notes.</h2>